 Revising a State Plan

 Each eligible agency receiving an adult education grant shall submit to, or have on file with the Secretary, a state plan for adult education and family literacy.
-State eligible agencies that previously submitted a plan will be submitting revisions in their adult education plan for program year 2015, including performance targets for that year.
+On July 22, 2014 the President signed into law the Workforce Innovation and Opportunity Act (WIOA), which reauthorizes the Adult Education and Family Literacy Act (AEFLA).
+As a result of the new law, 2015 will be a transition year for states from the Workforce Innovation Act (WIA) that previously authorized AEFLA to WIOA.
+State eligible agencies that previously submitted a plan will be submitting revisions in their adult education plan for program year 2015, including transition activities necessary to prepare for the full implementation of WIOA in 2016.
+Also, state agencies will submit performance targets for 2015.
 Performance targets must exceed actual performance for the prior year.
 These revisions will enable the Department to extend the plans for one year, and make allotments of federal adult education funds on July 1, 2015

 To assist states in developing revisions to their plans, we are reinstating our original Guide for the Development of a State Plan under the Adult Education and Family Literacy Act (Guide), which includes appropriate references to various sections of the Adult Education and Family Literacy Act (AEFLA), Title II of the Workforce Investment Act of 1998 or federal regulations.
 Submissions currently required need be only pertinent revisions, not full plans.
 In addition to new performance levels for program [year] for example, states receiving increases in their allotments would indicate what new state leadership activities they plan to undertake.
 States revising their funding formulas would outline these new formulas in their state plan revisions.
 These revisions are simply updated sections of the original plans.
 Revisions must meet requirements set for the original sections summarized below.